Alikans0/qbio_Lab2/README.md

 # This is a Lab notebook repository for my Lab2 internship at IBMM

-### supervise by Nicolas Floquet and Maxime Louet, Ph.Ds.
+### Supervise by Nicolas Floquet and Maxime Louet, Ph.Ds.

 My work consists of proposing a model of the binding of Growth Hormone-Releasing Peptide 6 (GHRP-6), a synthetic agonist of the ghrelin, to its receptor, Growth hormone secretagogue receptor(GHS-R), which is a G protein-coupled receptor.
 To do so, I will be using Coarse-Grained and all-Atom modeling, and Cryo-EM density map.